Last Updated 24 January 2020

 3. How do we collect personal data?

 - Directly.
 We obtain personal data directly from individuals in a variety of ways, including obtaining personal data from individuals who provide us their business card, complete our online forms, subscribe to our newsletters and preference centre, register for webinars, attend meetings or events we host, visit our offices, apply for open positions at our companies or client’s organizations or provide reference for job applicants.
+For more information about personal data processing of job applicants, please read our Privacy Statement for job applicants.
 We may also obtain personal data directly when, for example, we are establishing a business relationship, performing professional services through a contract, or through our hosted software applications.

 - Indirectly.
 We obtain personal data indirectly about individuals from a variety of sources, including recruitment services and our clients.
 We may attach personal data to our customer relationship management records to better understand and serve our business clients, subscribers and individuals, satisfy a legal obligation, or pursue our legitimate interests.